3 Essential Keys to Recovery from Your Eating Disorder

 Set big abstract goals but small actionable goals

-This dilemma is answered quite masterfully by Stephen Guise in his book Mini Habits (I am not an affiliate and make no money off you clicking that link; I just really, really believe in this).
+This dilemma is answered quite masterfully by Stephen Guise in his book Mini Habits.
 Guise says (this is paraphrased heavily, of course) that when you are setting your long-term, abstract goals to make them big and lofty.
 And when you are setting your short-term goals (say, what you'll want to shoot for come one week or even one day from now), make those super realistic, almost to the point of being too achievable.
 Here's an example:

 Example of a well-set big abstract goal: I want to fully recover from my binge eating and never, ever have to feel this way again.

 Example of a well-set small actionable goal: I want to use mindful eating tools at one meal per day this week.